Medicinal Teas for Hormone Health and PCOS

 There is nothing more soothing than a hot cup of herbal tea to bring calm to a busy day.
 As women, we are often managing many roles.
 The simple act of sipping a cup of tea gives us an opportunity to reconnect with the natural cycles of our bodies and reflect on what we need.
 Not only is herbal tea calming, but as tea continues to grow in popularity, the medicinal values held within the tea leaves are also becoming more well-known and appreciated.

-As we dig deeper into the intrinsic healing potential of herbal teas, we can also find ways to support our health and find balance using herbal teas to reconnect our bodies with the natural rhythms of our monthly cycle.
-New research is indicating that herbal teas can positively impact some of the most common symptoms of PCOS including skin problems, hirsutism (abnormal hair growth), weight management, irregular menstrual cycles and fertility.
+As we dig deeper into the intrinsic healing potential of herbal teas, we can also find ways to support our health and find balance by using herbal teas to reconnect our bodies with the natural rhythms of our monthly cycle.
+New research is indicating that herbal teas can positively impact some of the most common symptoms of PCOS including skin problems, hirsutism (abnormal hair growth), weight management, irregular menstrual cycles, and fertility.

 What are Medicinal Herbal Teas?

 Herbal Teas, often called tisanes, are caffeine-free infusions that contain a combination of herbs, flowers, seeds, fruits, and other extracts seeped into boiling water.
 Just as food has been used as medicine for thousands of years, the benefits of herbal teas for women have been well known since ancient times.

 Numerous studies are linking chemicals to endocrine disruption.
 There are over 3000 known hormone disruptors among the many chemicals that are produced every day.
 By choosing organic, you are ensuring the you are ingesting chemical and pesticide-free products.
 Whenever possible, choose 100% organic certified teas which ensures the highest level of purity.